• Skip to primary navigation

 Instructions

 • Use mugs that hold at least 12 oz. of fluid.
-Spray mugs with cooking spray, or use butter or oil to apply a light coating to the interior walls of the mugs.
+Spray mugs with cooking spray, or use vegan butter or oil to apply a light coating to the interior walls of the mugs.

 • Mix dry ingredients (flour, baking powder, ground cinnamon, allspice, and salt) thoroughly, to ensure even distribution.